Does the Booker Prize matter?

 Why is the Booker Prize important?

-The Booker Prize is highly regarded in the literary world and often leads to increased sales and recognition for the winning author.
-It has a long history of promoting quality literature and has helped launch the careers of many renowned authors.
+The Booker Prize is highly regarded in the literary world and often leads to increased recognition and sales for the winning author.
+It has a long history of celebrating exceptional literary works and has helped launch the careers of many renowned authors.